Why the Grateful Dead’s ‘Wake of the Flood’ Didn’t Meet Expectations

-Plus, there’s a cool gospel vibe to ‘Row Jimmy,’ a whisper of the Beatles on ‘Here Comes Sunshine’ and Garcia at his most touching on ‘Stella Blue.’
-But the closing ‘Weather Report Suite,’ a progressive masterwork by Bob Weir, merely hints at the dimension it would eventually take in concert.
+There's also a cool gospel vibe to "Row Jimmy," a whisper of the Beatles on "Here Comes Sunshine" and Garcia at his most touching on "Stella Blue."
+But the closing "Weather Report Suite," a progressive masterwork by Bob Weir, merely hints at the dimension it would eventually take in concert.